adityamarella/libdsm/Notes.md

     * so the requirement is locatepage should always be followed by getpage?
 Is this a good design?
     * When/how to call invalidate page?
 Right now master is sending invalidatepage to all the nodes which are accessing the page.
 * TODO: what to do when getpage fails?
+* TODO: Cannot make synchronous networking calls from signal handler!
+  - make async call and wait on conditional lock on the page if that is allowed